What is a coordinating professional?

-Yes, a temporary permit holder can be the architect or professional engineer in responsible charge (AIC or EIC) for purposes of obtaining a certificate of authorization.
+Yes.
+A temporary permit holder can be the architect or professional engineer in responsible charge (AIC or EIC) for the purposes of obtaining a certificate of authorization.
 An organization itself cannot receive a temporary permit.

 What does “licensed by discipline” mean?